SirStone/RTR-nim-botApi/README.md

 - [ ] getY() _#Current Y coordinate of the center of the bot._
 - [ ] go() _#Commits the current commands (actions), which finalizes the current turn for the bot._
 - [ ] gunBearingTo​(double x, double y) _#Calculates the bearing (delta angle) between the current direction of the bot's gun and the direction to the point x,y._
-- [ ] isAdjustGunForBodyTurn() _#Checks if the gun is set to adjust for the bot turning, i.e. to turn independent of the botÂ´s body turn._
+- [ ] isAdjustGunForBodyTurn() _#Checks if the gun is set to adjust for the bot turning, i.e. to turn independent of the bot's body turn._
 - [ ] isAdjustRadarForBodyTurn() _#Checks if the radar is set to adjust for the body turning, i.e. to turn independent of the body's turn._
 - [ ] isAdjustRadarForGunTurn() _#Checks if the radar is set to adjust for the gun turning, i.e. to turn independent of the gun's turn._
 - [ ] isDisabled() _#Specifies if the bot is disabled, i.e., when the energy is zero._